KDE/kdewin/readme.txt

 history
 -------

+version 0.6.6
+- fix issue that the kdelibs4supports package depends on using arpa/inet.h

 version 0.6.5
 - make installing replacement functions for inet_pton and inet_ntop optional as they are provided in mingw32 headers version 9.0